What is a Fitness Center & Gym Cleaning Checklist?

 - Wooden Floor Cleaning

-The gym facilities are some of the dirtiest places of any fitness facility, school, or healthcare facility.
+The gym facilities are some of the dirtiest places of any fitness facility, school, health club, or healthcare facility.
 The perspiration and frequent touch of hundreds of people make it a breeding ground for harmful germs, viruses and parasites, and thus a high-risk place for the exchange of sickness.

 The critical areas to keep clean is not only limited to the highly-trafficked and hard-to-reach surfaces associated with the fitness facilities.
 Gym exercise mats, shower, and locker rooms are breeding spaces for ringworms (wikipedia), athlete’s foot (Mayoclinic), and herpes simplex 1 (Healthline.com), which are highly contagious and easily transferred from person to person.